Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M303 T0 F1 S220
 ```

-F1 = Use full part cooling fan PWM when tuning, if you normally use less than full part coolin in a print, then use that lower value.
+F1 = Use full part cooling fan PWM when tuning, if you normally use less than full part cooling in a print, then use that lower value.

 S220 = temperature to tune at.
 Select the temperature you will be printing at.
-If you pan to use a wider range of temperatures you can either tune at a middle temperature, or have multiple sets of M307 parameters and switch them in your start gcode or filament gocde.
+If you plan to use a wider range of temperatures you can either tune at a middle temperature, or have multiple sets of M307 parameters and switch them in your start GCode or filament GCode.

 Future tuning cycles, after the initial calibration, can use the "A" parameter